 Feel like a minimalist hero who has achieved the ultimate level of Zen

 There is a certain level of satisfaction that comes with decluttering your life and getting rid of the majority of your possessions.
-It can be empowering to know that you don’t need material things to be happy.
+It can be empowering to know that you don’t need material things to live a more meaningful life.

 This sense of accomplishment can lead to an improved emotional state and a greater sense of self-worth.
 You may find that you’re more confident and Zen like when you don’t have to worry about taking care of a lot of stuff.